jianyuan/terraform-provider-sentry/docs/resources/project.md

 - `slug` - (Optional) The unique URL slug for this project.
 If this is not provided a slug is automatically generated based on the name.
 - `platform` - (Optional) The integration platform.
 - `resolve_age` - (Optional) Hours in which an issue is automatically resolve if not seen after this amount of time.
+- `remove_default_key` - (Optional) Whether or not to remove the default key Sentry creates for a new project.
+Note: this only works at resource creation time.

 ## Attribute Reference